nicoguaro/nicoguaro.github.io/docs/posts/tech_writing/tech_writing/index.rst

 .. status:

-This is the first post about technical writing [*]_ from a series that I will be creating and uploading.
+This is the first post about technical writing [*]_ from a series that I will be creating during the course of this year.
 Technical writing is something that most of us have to deal with in different contexts.
 For example, in college coursework, research publications, software documentation.
 The main idea of the series is to mention some of the tricks that I have